CyrilleMesue/cyrillemesue.github.io/_posts/2021-10-04-applying-for-coursera-financial-aid.md

 ## 3. Apply for Financial Aid

-* After clicking on the "financial aid available" phrase, a popup window will appear, click on **continue to the application** .
+* After clicking on the "financial aid available" phrase, a pop up window will appear, click on **continue to the application** .
 * In the next page just tick all options and click **continue**.

 ![image tooltip here](/images/confirm.png)